gravitational/careers/challenges/cloud/challenge.md

-* It helps us to understand what to expect from you as a Site Reliability Engineer, how you reason about a production service, how you reason about system design, your opinions on automation & tooling and how you communicate when trying to solve problems.
+* It helps us to understand what to expect from you as a Site Reliability Engineer, how you reason about a production service, how you reason about system design, your opinions on automation & tooling, and how you communicate when trying to solve problems.
 * It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and expose you to the type of work we're doing here.